-Teachers must provide programme notes for the examiner stating the title of the piece and the name of the practitioner selected.
+Teachers must provide programme notes for the moderator stating the title of the piece and the name of the practitioner selected.

-The programme notes must include photographs of each student in order that each student is clearly identifiable to the examiner.
+The programme notes must include photographs of each student so that each student is clearly identifiable to the moderator.

-The programme notes must also state each student's chosen specialism, chosen plays and if they are performing, the character(s) they are playing.
+The programme notes must also state each student's chosen specialism and if they are performing, the character(s) they are playing.

-In addition each student must offer a statement of their individual dramatic intentions to justify their theatrical choices and provide the examiner with a context for the productions he/she is assessing.
+In addition each student must offer a statement of their individual dramatic intentions to justify their theatrical choices and provide the moderator with a context for the productions he/she is assessing.

 The Statement of Dramatic Intentions must be completed by the student on the template AQA provides.
-This statement is not assessed directly but is used to support assessment.
+This statement is not assessed directly but should be used to support assessment.
 Assessment must not take place without reference to the student's Statement of Dramatic Intentions.